-However, when it comes to buying a violin, quality is important.
-It is key to invest in an instrument that will serve you while also paying attention to your budget.
-If this is your first violin or you are a parent and your child's performance level is at a beginner level, you don't need to overspend on an instrument that isn't suited to the level.
+It is vital to invest in an instrument that will serve you while paying attention to your budget.
+If this is your first violin, or you are a parent and your child's performance level is at a beginner level, you don't need to overspend on an instrument that isn't suited to the level.
 Here are different violin price ranges to consider.

 Violin prices within this range are the most affordable.
-These are best suited for entry-level students or beginner violin players, and they tend to be factory-made in China.
-The basic craftsmanship of these violins will be well made, but they are not set up.
+These are best suited for children, entry-level students, or beginner violin players, and they tend to be factory-made in China.
+The basic craftsmanship of a student violin will be well made, but they are not set up.
 They come "out of the box" with no adjustments.
 For the violins in this price range, it is key that individual parts are either included or upgraded:

 There's an increase in quality in this category.
-The quality of wood used here is higher hence resulting in a higher quality of workmanship.
-The violins are hand finished, and better parts are used, which further emphasizes the instrument's quality.
-The combination of the fittings and workmanship gives the violins a more mature, resonant tone.
+The quality of wood used here is higher, resulting in a higher quality of artistry.
+These intermediate student violins are hand-finished, and better parts are used, emphasizing the instrument's quality.
+Combining the fittings and artistry gives the violins a more mature, resonant tone.

 Violins in this category are ideal for an intermediate player.
 Some features to look out for:

-This category is better suited for an advanced violinist as the quality of sound allows them to play more solo repertoire and suits more expressive playing.
+This category is better suited for an advanced violinists as the quality of sound allows them to play more solo repertoire and suits more expressive playing.
 You can find a few antique instruments in this category as well.

-At this level, considerations such as the violin makers' reputation, the levels of workmanship, the type of wood, etc., will influence your decision.
+At this price range, considerations such as the famous violin makers' reputation, the levels of artistry, the type of wood, etc., will influence your decision.
 The characteristics of the violin's sound become more personal and individualized at this level.

-Most violins that are in this price range and above are crafted in European workshops, and this is because Europeans are known for high-quality workmanship and materials.
-The wood's quality and grain are something you'll need to strongly consider when looking for a violin.
+Most violins that are in this price range and above are crafted in European workshops, and this is because Europeans are known for high-quality craft and materials.
+The wood's quality and grain are something you'll need to consider when looking for a violin strongly.
 Varnish wear is also something worth noting.
 Ensure that the varnish is of high quality and is applied uniformly across the instrument and that it comes with all high-quality accessories.

 Features That Determine Violin Prices

-If you're not sure what size instrument would be ideal for you, your violin teacher can help you in this respect.
-They can also help demonstrate the difference in sound in each particular instrument.
+If you're not sure what size of violin musical instrument would be ideal for you, your violin teacher can help you in this respect.
+They can also help demonstrate the difference in sound in each violin.